1994–95 AEK Athens F.C. season: Overview

-Having been out of the league early on, AEK placed great importance on the Cup.
+Having been out of the league race early on, AEK were focused on claiming the cup.
 They easily passed the first round, coming out first in a group with Panargiakos, Atromitos, Kastoria and Ethnikos Asteras.
-Afterwards, they prevailed over Doxa Vyronas, then Panetolikos and in the quarter-finals he easily passed through Ethnikos Piraeus.
+Afterwards, they prevailed over Doxa Vyronas, then Panetolikos and in the quarter-finals they easily eliminated Ethnikos Piraeus.
 In the semi-finals they faced Edessaikos who also they overcame with relative ease.
 Thus, AEK faced Panathinaikos at the Olympic Stadium on April 19, for the second consecutive season.
-AEK was protesting the definition of the final that stadium because according to their people it was the home ground of Panathinaikos and the opponent knew the pitch better.
+AEK were protesting the definition of the final that stadium because according to their people it was the home ground of Panathinaikos and the opponent knew the pitch better.
 In order to express their protest, AEK entered the pitch alone and waited for Panathinaikos instead of the established simultaneous entrance of the opponents.
 Saravakos missed a penalty at the 6th minute and then a very nervous match ended 0–0.
 In extra time, the match was the same and everything showed that the match would be decided for the second year in a row in the penalty shootout.
 The referee, however, had a different opinion, attributing a penalty to Vlachos marking Warzycha at the 115th minute, a penalty which was very strongly contested by AEK and on the field there was "decimation", as players and agents of the yellow-blacks team fell on the referee of the match, as a result of which Manolas and Vlachos were expelled.
 At the same time, the yellow-black stands were also "boiling" and later incidents occurred outside the playing field as well.
 Finally Warzycha scored from the penalty spot and gave the trophy to Panathinaikos.
-Epilogue of the episodic final was the fact that some AEK players refuse to attend the award ceremony, while a few days after the final the referee, Filippos Bakas, was attacked by strangers.
+In the aftermath of the episodic final, was the fact that some AEK players refused to attend the award ceremony, while a few days after the final the referee, Filippos Bakas, was attacked by strangers.

 The best players of the season for AEK are Saravakos, Savevski, Šabanadžović, Manolas, Kasapis, Atmatsidis, Tsiartas, Kostis and Dimitriadis.
 Top scorer of AEK and second in the league for the season, was Dimitris Saravakos with 21 goals.